ncm/nytm-spelling-bee/README.md

 characters, and, by default, a ```/usr/share/dict/words``` file in the right place.

-The C++ version puzzlegen-old.cc, built with gcc-5, runs faster on Intel Haswell than other C++ versions, while all the C++ versions run about the same speed on Westmere.
+The variation puzzlegen-old.cc, built with gcc-8, runs faster on Intel Haswell than other variations, while all the C++ variations run about the same speed on Westmere.
 I.e., on Haswell most versions run artifically slowly.